 Due to its size and weight, this pad is perfect for professional artists who want long-term results that last and don’t damage easily.
 The price may be a bit steep at first glance, but you’ll get what you pay for here!

 With all that, will this work with everyone despite being the best for pro artists?
 This paper brings properties that make your work easier to manage as long as you get used to it, so yes, it can work with everyone.
 I would recommend using something more economical and practice-friendly if you’ve just started with art.

 Pros and Cons

-This pad checks every box on the best paper for colored pencil checklist, it’s heavyweight and durable, can work with different mediums, and you can get a lot of detail into its surface.
+This pad checks every box on the best paper for a colored pencil checklist, it’s heavyweight and durable, can work with different mediums, and you can get a lot of detail into its surface.
 And for pros, this can tear cleanly away from the glue-bound spine for easy transfer, and clients can have your work on it for a very long time since this is archival quality.
 Give it a try on your next masterpiece!

 2. Canson XL Series Bristol Pad – Best for Beginners

 In contrast to the first pad on this list, this will be great for beginners and general sketching and practice.
 The Canson XL Bristol Pad is specially made for pencils, markers, colored pencils, and ink.
 Each pack comes with 25 sheets, and each sheet is a 260GSM or 100lb paperweight.
 And this pad is available in several size options, which are: